Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Lowe’s Companies, Inc.138B

-Lowe’s Companies, Inc. ranks 2nd among its competitors, with a market cap at 45.1% of the sector leader, The Home Depot.
-It is positioned below both the average market cap of the top 10 competitors (241B) and the median market cap in its sector.
-The company shows a significant 121.72% gap to the next competitor above.
+Lowe’s ranks 2nd among its competitors with a market cap at 43% of the leader, The Home Depot.
+It sits below both the average market cap of the top 10 and the sector median of 241B.
+The company has a substantial 133% gap to the nearest competitor above.

 Comparisons with competitors